ncahill89/starter-academic/content/post/CPTutorial/index.md

 __Data model__

-We'll link the observations to the process through a normal data model.
+We'll link the observations to the process through a normal data model, such that

 y ~ N(&mu;<sub>y</sub>, &sigma;<sup>2</sup>)